Explore Windsor Essex’s part in Black History

 Founded by Amherstburg resident Melvin “Mac” Simpson, and located in the historic town, the museum was created to preserve the stories of African Canadians’ journey and contributions so that future generations would have greater knowledge and pride in their own history.
 He wanted to do something tangible to increase Black awareness, to help future generations claim and develop enhanced dignity, strength and purpose of being.
 He envisioned a means to educate the entire community.

-The Amherstburg Freedom Museum presents exhibits of artifacts which tell the story of African Canadians, their journey to freedom and their contributions to society.
-Located in the historic town of Amherstburg, here you will also enjoy the national historic site, Nazrey African Methodist Episcopal Church, built during the days of the Underground Railroad and the Taylor Log Cabin, a building that early black families inhabited, which also provides a unique representation of the conditions of the time.
+The Freedom Museum site includes the Nazrey African Methodist Episcopal Church, built during the days of the Underground Railroad and the Taylor Log Cabin, a 19th century home of a former slave, that early black families inhabited, which also provides a unique representation of the conditions of the time.